 With intrigue & inspiration of the luxurious, glamorous lifestyles and varied culinary legacies of regal India, at Shikar we’d like to give Singapore a look back to these regal days through a modern day’s lens.

-Surjan Singh, fondly known as Chef Jolly, is a celebrated Indian chef who has been a Chef Judge for Master Chef India, a TV Chef Anchor, Culinary consultant, with over two decades in the hospitality industry.
+Surjan Singh, fondly known as Chef Jolly, is a celebrated Indian chef who has been a Chief Judge for Master Chef India, a TV Chef Anchor, Culinary consultant, with over two decades in the hospitality industry.
 He has also been nominated to join the prestigious International Taste Institute of Brussels as a Chef Juror.

 Chef Jolly loves to travel & has been on endless expeditions to explore the nuances of authentic and traditional cuisines.
 He has also had personal tutorials from the nobility and royal court kitchens.